ICAERUS-EU/UC3_Livestock_Monitoring/README.md

 Two computer vision scripts are currently in development:
 - a script for cow recognition and counting from UAV images.
 - a script for sheep recognition and counting from UAV videos.

+## Models
+For now, one model has been developed using YOLOv8 pre-trained model from ultralytics.

+Work still in progress.

 ## Acknowledgments
 This project is funded by the European Union, grant ID 101060643.